The Hard Disk Drive market is forecast to grow at a CAGR of 3.0%, reaching USD 28.9 billion in 2031 from USD 24.9 billion in 2026.

 Raw Material and Pricing Analysis

 Hence, this escalation directly compresses HDD margins, prompting assemblers to stockpile and pass most of their surcharges to buyers, thereby tempering demand in price-sensitive consumer tiers.
-Likewise, rare earth elements, vital for neodymium-iron-boron magnets in spindle motors, underscore dependency risks, as leading nations such as China account for nearly 70% of the global capacity triggering hikes in prices.
+Likewise, rare earth elements, vital for neodymium-iron-boron magnets in spindle motors, underscore dependency risks, as leading nations such as China account for nearly 70% of the global capacity, triggering hikes in prices.
 These magnets enable precise platter rotation, essential for densities exceeding 1 terabit per square inch.
-Fabricators mitigate via recycling, recovering from e-waste, but yields remain low, sustaining premiums that erode competitive edges against SSDs and constraining volume shipments.
-Glass platters, increasingly favoured for thinner profiles in 2.5-inch drives, rely on silica sands.
+Fabricators mitigate this via recycling, recovering from e-waste, but yields remain low, sustaining premiums that erode competitive edges against SSDs and constraining volume shipments.
+Glass platters, increasingly favored for thinner profiles in 2.5-inch drives, rely on silica sands.

 Supply Chain Analysis